justinbarrick/cryptchats/README.md

 message chaff key matches, then we know it is a message for Alice.
 The final key to check is the key exchange key, which allows Bob to initiate a key exchange at any time in case of session loss.
-Once we have settled on a key, we discard block pairs with incorrect HMACs and rebuild the ciphertext.
+Once we have settled on a key, we discard block pairs with incorrect MACs and rebuild the ciphertext.
 Clients should try several send counters if the keys do not work to ensure that dropped messages do not disrupt chats.